Efficient Construction of the BWT for Repetitive Text Using String Compression: Experiments

-We also investigated the effect of page cache \cite[Ch.~16]{lo10li} in $\texttt{grlBWT}$.
-In every parsing round $i$, we keep $T^{i}$ on disk, and linearly scan its file by loading from disk to RAM one data chunk of $8$ MB at the time.
-Similarly, we keep a buffer of $8$ MB in RAM for $T^{i+1}$, which we dump into disk every time it gets full.
-We manipulate $BWT^{i}$ (respectively, $BWT^{i+1}$) in the same way.
-We used the function \texttt{posix\_fadvise} to turn off the page cache for $T^{i}$, $T^{i+1}$, $BWT^{i}$, and $BWT^{i+1}$.
-Then we assessed the performance of \texttt{grlBWT} on the assembled genomes using \texttt{posix\_advice} and not using it.
-We did not evaluate the effect of the page cache in the other tools.
+\paragraph{Experiments on Reads} We ran \texttt{grlBWT}, \texttt{ropebwt2}, \texttt{egap}, \texttt{gsufsort}, \texttt{BCR\_LCP\_GSA}, and \texttt{pfp-bwt} on Illumina data.
+We did not use \texttt{r-pfpbwt} as it is unsuitable for short reads.
 We limited the RAM usage of \texttt{egap} to three times the input size.
 For \texttt{BCR\_LCP\_GSA}, we turned off the construction of the data structures other than the BCR BWT and left the memory parameters by default.
 In the case of \texttt{gsufsort}, we used the flag \texttt{--bwt} to build only the BWT.
 For \texttt{ropebwt2}, we set the flag $\texttt{-L}$ to indicate that the data was in one-sequence-per-line format, and the flag $\texttt{-R}$ to avoid considering the DNA reverse strands in the BWT.
-We ran the experiments on the Illumina reads using one thread in all programs as not all support multi-threading.
+We ran the experiments on the Illumina reads using one thread in all programs because not all support multi-threading.
 For this purpose, we set the extra flag \texttt{-P} to \texttt{ropebwt2} to indicate single-thread execution.
-We tested the human genomes only on \texttt{ropebwt2}, \texttt{grlBWT} and \texttt{pfp-ebwt}.
-By default, \texttt{ropebwt2} uses four working threads, so we set the same number of threads for \texttt{grlBWT} and \texttt{pfp-ebwt}.
-We did not report results for \texttt{pfp-ebwt} with dataset \texttt{ILL25} as the execution crashed.
-We carried out the experiments on a machine with Debian 4.9, 736 GB of RAM, and processor Intel(R) Xeon(R) Silver @ 2.10GHz, with 32 cores.
+Figure~\ref{fig:ill_exp} summarises the results of our experiment on Illumina data.
+We only tested \texttt{grlBWT} and \texttt{ropebwt2} with the \hifi{} dataset (HiFi reads) as \texttt{egap}, \texttt{BCR\_LCP\_GSA}, and \texttt{gsufsort} are unsuitable for long strings.
+We did not use \texttt{r-pfpbwt} with \hifi{} either because we assumed it would exceed our available resources.
+We based our conclusions on the results we obtained with \texttt{r-pfpbwt} on the human pangenomes.
+Both \texttt{grlBWT} and \texttt{ropebwt2} support multi-threading, so we used four threads in both.